A National Membership Organization

 In the qualification process, the individual is required to provide government with a full and detailed account of all assets owned by the individual and spouse.
 In most cases, and without proper planning, most assets will be considered a countable resource to the individual.
 Government requires you to spend down your countable resources for the care you need until the total value of your remaining assets reach the point where you are eligible to apply for benefits.
 These levels were previously mentioned.

 Government defines a resource to the individual as:

 "Cash and any other personal property, as well as any real property, that an individual (or spouse, if any);

 In the end, this is what Heritage Estate Plans does very well.
 To ensure the results of each of our estate plans.
-We ensure that each of our plans are specifically drafted personally for each of our members, we have arranged for preferred law firms to personally represent each member and draft each document specifically for the needs of each member.
+An AV rated and nationally recognized law firm, who has a lifetime of experience helping clients qualify for benefits created our documents specifically for us.
+Then, to ensure that each of our plans are specifically drafted personally for each of our members, we have arranged for preferred law firms to personally represent each member and draft each document specifically for the needs of each member.